Certificate Requirements

 • AAS 245 Introduction to 20th Century African American Art

-• AAS 359 African American Literature: Harlem Renaissance to Present
+AAS 254 Introduction to African American Literature since the Harlem Renaissance OR AAS 359 African American Literature: Harlem Renaissance to the Present

 2. Students must take three additional elective courses in AAS, cross-listed by AAS, or from our approved cognates list, and at least one of these must be in the Global Race and Ethnicity subfield.